Nahzilian/snake-game/README.md

 ## Backlog

+### Error

+- Food generation - ✅
 - Adjust the movement of the snake
     - Snake should not be able to go the other direction
+    - However, they should be allowed to go other directions
 - Resolve the tail growing problem
+- Pressing reverse key triggers losing condition for some reason
+- Out of bound problem

+### Feature

+- Menu component